elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-basic-syntax.md

 ---

-### Is there a way to create a Class dynamically “on-demand” in JavaScript?
+### Is it possible to construct a Class in JavaScript on the fly?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, it can be achieved by returning class in a function and calling the function to access a new class with the new operator.
+  <div><strong>Interview Response:</strong> Yes, it is accomplished by returning a class from a function and using the new operator to obtain a new class.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />